apurvi-shukla/apurvi-shukla/README.md

 - 💬 Ask me about SQL, Pandas, NumPy, or Advanced Excel
 - 📫 How to reach me: apurvishukla5@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: VLOOKUP has caused me more emotional damage than any relationship
+- ⚡ Fun fact: I trust a clean dataset more than I trust most people

 ### 💻 Tech Stack: